gvwilson/sensibleadventures/princess-bear/bear.md

 Noxy flushed.
 "I never showed them to anyone!" she protested.
 "Not even Granna Fee!"

 "I don't mean that," the prince apologized hastily.
-"It's just that some people at court thought they should keep an eye on me, at least at first.
-That's another reason I like being here---people aren't watching everything I do and gossipping about everything I say."
+"It's people at court I worry about.
+That's the other reason I like being here---nobody's watching everything I do and gossipping about everything I say."

 "That's horrible!"
 Noxy exclaimed.